BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 | Grand Theft Auto 5                  | PC, Xbox One, PS5 |
 | Minecraft Bedrock Edition (Friends) |      PC, PS3      |

+Technically, the script works for literally every P2P (Peer-To-Peer) video games.<br>
+However, please note that additional servers (e.g., game servers) will not be filtered from the script's output unless they are listed above.

 ## About Usernames Decryption/Resolving

 To clarify, the script does not explicitly decrypt or resolve in-game usernames associated with IPs\*.<br>